ROCm/hipFFT/docs/reference/fft-api-usage.rst

 .. doxygenfunction:: hipfftXtSetCallbackSharedSize

-Single-process Multi-GPU Transforms
+Single-process multi-GPU transforms
 ===================================

 hipFFT offers experimental support for distributing a transform across multiple GPUs in a single process.

-The API usage works as follows:
+To implement this functionality, use the API as follows:

-1. Create a hipFFT plan handle with :cpp:func:`hipfftCreate`.
+#.
+Create a hipFFT plan handle using :cpp:func:`hipfftCreate`.

-2. Associate a set of GPU devices to the plan by calling :cpp:func:`hipfftXtSetGPUs`.
+#.
+Associate a set of GPU devices to the plan by calling :cpp:func:`hipfftXtSetGPUs`.

-3. Make the plan by calling one of:
+#.
+Make the plan by calling one of:

    * :cpp:func:`hipfftMakePlan1d`
    * :cpp:func:`hipfftMakePlan2d`